giacomolanciano/Talk/README.md

 # Talk
 Very simple chat system for Unix OS, developed within “Operating System” course (A.Y.
 2014/2015) of my BoS of Computer Science &amp; Control Engineering (submitted in June 2015).
 It is written in C language and is based on socket programming.
-The project has been initially developed in collaboration with Davide Mazza.
+The project has been initially developed in collaboration with Davide Mazza (until v1.0.0 release).

 # How to run
 It is possible to use the Makefile: